google/WebFundamentals/src/site/getting-started/multi-screen/responsive.markdown

 notes:
   styling:
     - We have assumed a set of styles that include color, padding and font styling that match our brand guidelines.
+  not-all-at-once:
+    - You don't have to move all the elements at once, you can make smaller adjustments if needed
 article:
   written_on: 2014-04-17
   updated_on: 2014-04-23